Learning

 is?

-How do you know what has value?
+How does anyone know what has value?
 You don’t, not your peers or the experts nor does any member of society apriori.

 The meta question.. what should I be working on?